How our services are affected by Coronavirus (Covid-19)

 Please do not come into clinic.
 Walk-in services are not operating.

-Please use our free online testing service.
+STI testing: Please use our free online testing service, or call us for a telephone consultation.

-The Pregnancy Advisory Service is is still operating.
+The Pregnancy Advisory Service is still operating.
 A nurse or doctor will call you in advance of your appointment in the days before.
 Please read the information on the link above now, make sure your phone is switched on and you are in a quiet place where you can talk.
 Call us on 01752 431129 for new enquires.

 If you are a person living with HIV, updates on how coronavirus may affect you are available at the links below.
 In summary: